Irobot-2000/svg-llama/README.md

 My first attempt at finetuning llama to generate svgs.
-Also my first attemt to training ai
+Also my first attemt to training ai.
 Svg dataset from https://openmoji.org/

 Not very successful: